BlockchainCommons/Gordian-Developer-Community/meetings/frost-dev-meeting.md

 We've got three presentations planned so far and hope to add at least one more:

+* INTRODUCTION TO FROST.
+What is FROST?
+Why would you want to use it?
+We'll offer our own thoughts.
 * STACK WALLET.
 Stack is the first production wallet to successfully integrate FROST, including features such as changing and reconstructing thresholds.
 They'll discuss how they did so.
 * ZCASH FROST UniFFI SDK.
 If you want to implement FROST, another option is the UniFFI SDK, which converts the Zcash Rust FROST system into GoLang, Kotlin, and Swift.
 * FROST FEDERATIONS.
 There are lots of uses for FROST!
 Our final presentation will talk about its use to manage a federation with a mining pool as a case study.